 - Use a bundt pan or tube pan.
 The sides of the pan will keep the corn kernels contained inside!
 Don’t have one?
 Use a rimmed baking sheet or dish.

 - Use a sharp chef’s knife to slice downward.
 The kernels end up right in the pan.
 Use your fingers to break apart corn that sticks together.

 Best classic summer salads

 This corn salad is part of our arsenal of classic summer vegetarian recipes and salads!
 We have to make each of these at least once to feel like it’s truly the season.
 These are perfect side dishes for a grilled dinner, or to take to BBQs or picnics.
 Make them all:

 - Creamy Cucumber Salad The perfect cool and crunchy side dish for summer!
 For a vegan or plant based version, make Cucumber Salad with Vinegar.

-- Easy Bean Salad Every summer needs a bean salad!
+- Classic Bean Salad Every summer needs a bean salad!
 This one is simple to make with a short ingredient list.

-- Watermelon Salad This refreshing salad pairs watermelon with cucumber, mint and feta cheese.
+- Watermelon Feta Salad This refreshing salad pairs watermelon with cucumber, mint and feta cheese.

 - Creamy Potato Salad Of course, you can’t go wrong with potato salad.
 This one’s our favorite classic creamy version.
 For plant based or vegan versions, try French Potato Salad or Dill Potato Salad.

 - Greek Orzo Salad A crowd favorite and full of Greek flavors, bursting with fresh dill and mint, feta cheese, and tangy lemon.